 Yeah.
 I mean I wasn’t expecting to sprout literature and what I wrote was definitely better than “highschool sux” or “thanks for 5 cool years lol” but still, how pretentious is it to call my time at high school an ‘era’?
-I wish I tried harder to articulate my ambivalence in that moment, wavering somewhere between relief that the last few days of school that have slowed down to a drag were finally over, sadness that the relationships I wanted to make or fix never did happen, dread for the upcoming exams that would determine my future and excitement for the new adventures up ahead…
+I wish I tried harder to articulate my ambivalence in that moment, wavering somewhere between relief that the last few days of school which has slowed down to a drag were finally over, sadness that the relationships I wanted to make or fix never did happen, dread for the upcoming exams that would determine my future and excitement for the new adventures up ahead…

 After tying the messages to our balloons, we passed time by taking photos with the friends we did not want to say goodbye to, exchanging hugs and words of encouragement, holding that collective, metaphorical breath for the signal to let our balloons go.
 A crowd of underclass students gathered at the fringes of the field, whispering to each other as they looked on, and I couldn’t help smirking at the spectators.
 After all, it wasn’t that long ago when I was one of them.

 As cliched as it sounds, it was time.
 Time for us to let go of our fears, our hopes, our dreams so they can go out into the limitless world and we are free to make our own paths from here on out.

 In that exact time and space, the class of 2015 had their heads held high as they watched whatever emotions they attached to the past 5 years fly away.